Alton, Hampshire: Geography

 Alton is between Farnham 9 mi to the northeast and Winchester 16 mi to the southwest.
 London is 52 mi.

 Nearby Brockham Hill, situated 3.5 mi northeast of Alton, rises to 225 m above sea level.

 Climate

 Along with the rest of South East England, Alton has a temperate climate which is generally warmer than the rest of the country.
 The annual mean temperature is approximately 9 °C and shows a seasonal and a diurnal variation.
 January is the coldest month with mean minimum temperatures between 0.5 and 2 °C. June and July are the warmest months in the area with average daily maximum around 21 °C.

 Economy

-There have been a number of breweries in Alton since 1763.
-Coors Brewing Company (among the ten largest brewers in the world) had a brewery in Alton for fifty years, which produced Carling, Grolsch and Worthington.
-It closed in 2015 because it lost work from Heineken.
+There have been a number of breweries in Alton since 1763, with Hall & Co. and Crowley & Co. establishing large brewery operations in Turk Street in the 1800s.
+As the brewing industry consolidated in the c.20th, these breweries were acquired by Courage Ltd and Watney, Combe Reid & Co.
+Ltd. A further brewery was opened nearby in Manor Park in December 1962 to produce Harp Lager as part of a consortium involving Guinness, Courage and a number of other partners.
+Watney, Combe Reid & Co.
+Ltd closed its brewery in 1970 and it became a depot until the 1980s.
+The original Courage site and Manor Park was sold to Bass Brewers in 1979 who closed the original brewery in 1980 to replace it with a warehouse and kegging facility.
+Following further mergers and sales within the brewing industry, Coors Brewing Company acquired the Manor Park brewery in 2001.
+The brewery produced Carling, Grolsch and Worthington until it was closed in 2015 due to a decline of demand for beer and a loss of a third party contract.